KaeruCT/my-stop/README.md

 The information is obtained from [https://v6.bvg.transport.rest/](https://v6.bvg.transport.rest/), which is a wrapper of a BVG API.

-The app is currently deployed at [here](https://my-stop.netlify.app/).
+The app is currently deployed [here](https://my-stop.netlify.app/).
 You can search for a stop by adding it to the location hash.
 For example: `https://my-stop.netlify.app/#ostkreuz`.

 <img alt="game over" src="./screenshot.png" width="400"/>